Look at your rent. Can you move somewhere cheaper? Or get an extra person in to share the rent?

 You need your own TV licence if you have a TV in your room in halls or if you share a house with other students and have one in your room.
 If you share a TV with your housemates you will need a licence.
 If you’re caught without a valid licence, a fine of up to £1000 could mean curtains for your finances this year.
 A colour TV licence costs £145.50.
 Pay online at the TV Licensing website.

 Full-time students are exempt from paying Council Tax.
-Get a certificate of student status online from the Registry website and take it to your landlord or council tax office if you are sent a bill.
+Get a certificate of student status online from the Student Information Desk and take it to your landlord or council tax office if you are sent a bill.
 If you share with non-students, the property will attract a council tax bill and you might be asked by your flatmates to pay a share.

 Ask family for essentials like clothes, shoes, books or money for Christmas and birthday presents.
 And don’t forget your parents’ birthdays – hopefully they are supporting you and fostering good relations is important.